paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-006-combatant-commands.md

     (ii) Acquisition of special operations-peculiar material, supplies, and services.

-  (B) Subject to the authority, direction, and control of the Secretary of Defense, the commander of the command, in carrying out his functions under subparagraph (A), shall have authority to exercise the functions of the head of an agency under chapter 137 of this title.
+  (B) Subject to the authority, direction, and control of the Secretary of Defense, the commander of the command, in carrying out his functions under subparagraph (A), shall have authority to exercise the functions of the head of an agency under chapter 137 11 See References in Text note below. of this title.

   (C)